madetech/handbook/roles/lead_product_manager.md

 - mentor and coach others within the community, acting as a thought leader, to support their development and practice
 - advance product-led thinking internally and externally

-## Sales
+## Commercial Awareness

-Collaborates with Principle Product Managers to:
+Collaborates with Principal Product Managers to:
 - make sure that engagements are effective, efficient and profitable
 - identify avenues of potential work, highlighting opportunities

 ## Key measures

 - Delivery of good public services for users with clients, shown through relevant measures, for example. data, metrics, KPIs or the passing of service standards
 - Personal performance aligned with DDaT and SFIA grade, evidenced through peer feedback

 ## Competencies

-Lead Product Managers display [Made Tech’s values](https://github.com/madetech/handbook/blob/main/company/about.md), relevant [DDaT capabilities](https://www.gov.uk/guidance/product-manager#lead-product-manager) and [SFIA (Level 5)](https://sfia-online.org/en/sfia-8/responsibilities/level-5) behaviours.
+Lead Product Managers display [Made Tech’s values](https://github.com/madetech/handbook/blob/main/company/about.md), relevant [DDaT capabilities](https://www.gov.uk/guidance/product-manager#lead-product-manager) and [SFIA (Level 5)](https://sfia-online.org/en/sfia-8/responsibilities/level-5) skills and behaviours.

 ## Work perks and benefits